 LOST TOWNS OF ILLINOIS

 An abandoned or ghost town (not to be confused with Ghost Signs) may contain visible remnants of buildings and infrastructure, such as roads.
-There were a lot of abandoned Illinois towns due to the railroads and mining industry, and some towns picked up everything and moved a few miles to where railroad tracks were being laid.
-Once area mines dried up, so did the town.
+There were numerous abandoned Illinois towns due to the decline of the railroad and mining industries.
+Some towns relocated, taking everything with them and moving a few miles to where the railroad tracks were being laid.
+Once the area mines dried up, so did the town.

-Some towns in the American Bottoms flooded, most flooding numerous times from the Mississippi River.
-These communities moved or built a new town on the bluffs of the Mississippi River.
-But, as the above photograph suggests, many villages were turned back into their natural state or farmland.
+Some towns in the American Bottoms flooded, with most experiencing numerous flooding events from the Mississippi River.
+These communities relocated or established new towns on the bluffs of the Mississippi River.
+However, as the above photograph suggests, many villages were restored to their natural state and converted into farmland.

 19th CENTURY POPULATION TERMS